mukundvarma/denoisify/README.md

-# A project template for streamlit apps
+# A simple project template for streamlit apps

 ## Usage
 To use the tamplate first clone this repository